balanced/balanced-docs/overview/rev1/guides/quickstart.rst

   .. container:: header2

-    Charging Credit Cards
+    Charging Funding Instruments

-  This section demonstrates how to obtain credit card information and charge a credit card.
+  This section demonstrates how to obtain credit card and/or bank account information and charge a credit card and/or bank account.

   .. container:: box-right